maruhanpark/mybook/_pages/JDS_XM.md

 ## Provision JDS

-1. You need to fill out this [form](https://app.smartsheet.com/b/form/7776df72239e47d0bbb73a392e32927f) to have CJDS provisioned for your tenant enabled, as it **not**  enabled by default .
+1. `Fill out` this [form](https://app.smartsheet.com/b/form/7776df72239e47d0bbb73a392e32927f) to have CJDS provisioned for your tenant enabled, as it **not**  enabled by default .
 If applicable, please work together with your CSM to ensure a smooth process and enablement.Post the initial request, the Cisco team will provision the CJDS instance  within 72 hours

 2. When JDS is provisioned for the tenant, `Customer Journey Data` tab appears in the Control Hub